Baonks81/baonks81.github.io/_posts/2023-10-02-Making-own-initramfs.md

 category: linuxmobile
 ---

-Usually people reading Initramfs or initrd will immediately think it is the root filesytem.
-Actually it only runs temporarily after the kernel boots and resets PID 1, initrd does not load external modules, initramfs is a small filesystem that allows the kernel to show where to store real rootfs and firmware, the path to ext-modules
+Usually people reading Initramfs or initrd will immediately think it is the root file-sytem.
+Actually it only runs temporarily after the kernel boots and resets PID 1, initrd does not load external modules, initramfs is a small file-system that allows the kernel to show where to store real root file-system and firmware, the path to ext-modules

 Initrd is a ramdisk that supports booting and switching_root to the real root filesystem.
 Usually /sbin/initrd